 He has been a faculty member since 1997.
 He was named dean of Ministerial Formation in 2011.
 He previously served as acting placement counselor (2004–07), editor of Concordia Theology Online (2006–08) and director of the Master of Divinity (M.Div.) and residential certificate programs (2008–11).

 His areas of interest and expertise include Hebrew and the history of exegesis.
 He is particularly interested in the book of Psalms, namely how Christians read and meditate on the psalms and the history of the psalms’ interpretation in the church.
 He also has an interest in examining how Christians interpret the Bible in general and how pastors can form faithful readers of God’s Word and remain faithful themselves.

-Before joining the Seminary, Saleska served as the pastor of Peace Lutheran Church in Cincinnati, Ohio (1982–95), and St. Paul Lutheran Church in Napoleon, Ohio (1995–97).
+Before joining the Seminary, Saleska served as pastor of Peace Lutheran Church in Cincinnati, Ohio (1982–95), and St. Paul Lutheran Church in Napoleon, Ohio (1995–97).

 Saleska is the author of the first volume of commentary on the Psalms, Psalms 1–50, in the Concordia Commentary Series (Concordia Publishing House, 2020).
 He is also the author of the Bible study God’s Abiding Word: Psalms (Concordia Publishing House, 2002).
 Saleska contributed to The Lectionary Commentary (Wm.
 B. Eerdmans Publishing Co., 2005) and wrote “Reading Psalm 1 in the Context of the Psalter: Voices in Conversation” in Listening to the Word of God: Exegetical Approaches (Edition Ruprecht, 2016).
 He also offered commentary for The Lectionary Commentary: Theological Exegesis for Sunday’s Texts (Wm.
 B. Eerdmans Publishing Co., 2001) and the article “The Uses of Scripture in the Christian Community” in Inviting Community (Concordia Seminary Press, 2013).
 In addition, Saleska has contributed numerous articles and reviews to Concordia Journal and wrote The Gospel-Centered Christian (Concordia Seminary Press, 2018).

-Saleska and his wife, Diane, have three grown children and six grandchildren.
+Saleska and his wife, Diane, have three grown children and seven grandchildren.
 He enjoys participating in sports of all kinds, especially basketball, softball, tennis, biking, walking, hiking and swimming.
 Saleska loves to read, watch movies and listen to podcasts.
-After being the head basketball coach for the Concordia Preachers for 11 years, he has been the coach of the Seminary’s varsity basketball team, the Preachers.
+After being the head basketball coach for the Concordia Preachers for 11 years, he is now the assistant coach.

 History of exegesis